devonmurphy/PIBirdfeeder/README.md

 cd PIbirdfeeder/
 grive -a -u -f
 </pre>
-Grive will give a link to a randomly generated hash that can be used to authenticate a folder to sync with a google drive.
+Google will then give a link with a hash that can be used to authenticate a folder to sync with google drive.

-Copy and paste it in to the terminal.

 **Take A Picture**
 <pre>
 sudo  python camera.py